Wellingborough Town F.C.

 Wellingborough Town F.C. is a football club based in Wellingborough, Northamptonshire, England.
-They play in the United Counties Premier Division.
+They play in the Northern Premier League, Midland Division.
+The club was formed in 2004 after the previous club bearing the name had folded.

 History

-The club, Wellingborough Town 2004, was formed in 2004 after the previous club bearing the name had folded.

-The club with the same name, was originally formed in 1867.
-It is claimed that this made it not only the oldest club in Northamptonshire, but also the sixth-oldest in the country.
+The origins of the club began in 1867 when they formed.
+Then it is claimed that this made it not only the oldest club in Northamptonshire, but also the sixth-oldest in the country.
 However, since folding, this is no longer the case.
-The club played originally under the part-handling code, until becoming a genuine soccer club in 1869, playing at Broad Green, wearing an old gold and black strip.
-In 1879 Wellingborough Town became the first club to play under floodlights, when they entertained Bedford at the Bassett's Close ground, using lights powered by generators either end of the pitch.
+The club played originally under the part-handling code, until becoming a genuine football club in 1869, playing at Broad Green, wearing an old gold and black strip.
+In 1879 Wellingborough Town became the first club to play under floodlights, when they entertained Bedford at the Bassett's Close ground, using lights powered by generators at either end of the pitch.

 The club joined Division One of the Southern League in 1901–02, moving to their current ground at the Dog & Duck in London Road.
 In 1905 the club changed name to Wellingborough Redwell but resigned at the end of the season after finishing bottom of Division One, continuing to be called Wellingborough Redwell until reverting to Wellingborough Town in 1919.